How to Apply

-We invite you to apply for spring or fall 2014 admission to UB!
+We invite you to apply for fall 2014 admission to UB!

 Applying online to UB is fast, easy and secure.
 Just choose EITHER the Common Application or the State University of New York (SUNY) application.
 A $50 non-refundable fee is required with each option.
 You only need to submit ONE of these applications.